KujawinskiLaboratory/SkyMat/Example_Dataset/Example_Input/Example_Input_Readme.md

 4. TransitionList_SkyMat_Example.xlsx - Transition List
     * Transition list containing metabolites and their precursor masses, fragments, molecular weights, etc. This file should be used in Skyline for determine your integration peak list and for SkyMat convertMoles.m function

-## Note: Skyline Quantification Tables require specific export columns in order for SkyMat to work.
+## Skyline Quantification Tables require specific export columns in order for SkyMat to work.
 * Required columns exported from Skyline:
   * Replicate Name
   * File Name - name of file(s) imported into Skyline for peak integration.